We all tend to pay a lot of

 record every single minute of sunshine because the Sun's rays

-have to strike the sensor, and with natural obstacles like
+have to be registered by the sensor, and with natural obstacles like

-Borough Hill blocking the Sun, and the need for the Sun to be
+Borough Hill and very tall trees blocking the Sun, and the need for the Sun to be

-high enough to strike the sensor, it may be up to 30 minutes
+high enough for it to be registered by the sensor, it may be up to 30 minutes

 after sunrise that the sunshine actually starts to be recorded.